For quite a while now we’ve been considering buying a new car.

 It also has a sensor built in to turn on the windscreen wipers when it starts to rain.

-And in addition, the lights will also automatically turn on when there are low light conditions.
+And in addition, the lights will automatically turn on when there are low light conditions.

-The car will even warn you if it senses that you’ve been driving too long and need a break.
+The car will even warn you if it senses that you need a break from driving.

 Unfortunately it doesn’t make coffee for you though!